mathewcropper/mathewcropper.github.io/_posts/2016-05-14-becoming-a-more-technical-product-manager.md

 ---
 layout: post
-title: "Becoming a technical Product Manager"
+title: "Becoming a more technical Product Manager"
 date: 2016-05-14
 ---